normal-computing/fuji-web/README.md

 It also features a unique "Prior Knowledge Augmentation" system that allows WebWand to navigate websites with the wisdom of collective past experiences, crowdsourced from WebWand users.

-We do NOT record your screen or collect browsing information or your prompts.
-It lives in your browser and uses your OpenAI key.
+We do NOT collect your screenshots, browsing information or your prompts.
+It lives in your browser and is directly sent to the LLM API of your choice.

 <img src="public/webwand_screenshot.png" alt="Screenshot of annotated website" width="50%" style="display: block; margin: 0 auto"/>